StoneT2000/rl-robotics-speedrun/README.md

 cd records/baseline && bash script.sh
 ```

 The current standard is to run PPO initialized with random weights on 10 different seeds.
 By default this does not record evaluation videos.
 Remove `--no-capture_video` to record videos.
 Remove `--track` to not use wandb.
+Each of the 10 runs takes about 2 minutes to run on a 4090.

 Results on 4090: [Wandb Link](https://wandb.ai/stonet2000/PPO-ManiSkill-GPU-SpeedRun/workspace?nw=qgul0t4vstq)